 Citizens for Responsible Government

 2014 Republican Primary Gubernatorial Candidate Forum--Sunday February 23, 2014 at 2:00 PM at Shilling Community Education Center on the campus of Richland Community College, Decatur, IL.
-Join Citizens for Responsible Government to hear from candidates Sen. Bill Brady, Sen. Kirk Dillard, and State Treasurer Dan Rutherford as they answer your questions.
-Open to the public.
-Seating limited to 325.
+More than 100 people joined Citizens for Responsible Government to hear from candidates Sen. Bill Brady, Sen. Kirk Dillard, and State Treasurer Dan Rutherford as they answered audience questions.
+This is event was free and open to the public.

 Dennis Michael Lynch—Tuesday September 24, 2013 at 7:00PM at The Decatur Club.
 Lynch has produced two documentary films about immigration—They Come to America and The Come to America II: The Cost of Amnesty.
 Lynch has appeared on several Fox News programs, including Huckabee and a special report on July 4th with Sean Hannity discussing the immigration problem.
 He has also been a guest on the Glenn Beck Show.
 This was a ticketed event.
 Attendees received DVD copies of both Lynch films.